ajpage74/terraform-foundations-azure/AZURE.md

 ---
 ### Set Variables as Environment Vars
 The second way to configure Terraform variables is through the use of a specially formatted system environment variable.
 Both Linux and Windows support the use of environment variables, sometimes called "env vars".
-Terraform will read and ingest any system environment variable that begins with the `TF_VAR_` prefix.
+Terraform will read any system environment variable that begins with the `TF_VAR_` prefix.
 Configure a new environment variable in your shell with the following command:

 ```bash
 export TF_VAR_owner="Donald Duck"